Experienced Tampa Florida Personal Injury Lawyers

 - Take your case to trial, if necessary.

-The attorneys and legal team at Abrahamson & Uiterwyk have years of experience successfully bringing personal injury claims for their clients.
+The Tampa personal injury lawyers at Abrahamson & Uiterwyk have years of experience successfully bringing personal injury claims for their clients.
 Contact us today to schedule a free consultation to discuss your case!

 FAQ #2 – If my spouse was injured due to someone else’s fault, am I entitled to bring my own lawsuit?